"I want it now!" Veruca Salt yelled at Willy Wonka before falling down a chute for being a bad egg.

 How to Define Backorder within Inventory Management

 Within inventory management, backorder can be defined as inventory that has been sold but has not yet arrived in your inventory.
-This gap between what you have as merchandise inventory, WIP inventory, and raw materials inventory and your sales leads to backorders.
+This gap between what you have as merchandise inventory, work in process inventory, and raw materials inventory and your sales leads to backorders.
 Managing backordered inventory requires getting an estimated arrival date from your suppliers and keeping your customers informed.
 Once the product does arrive, you can immediately send it on to the final destination.

 Backorder or Back Order?